aliyun/aliyun-oss-ruby-sdk/README.md

 ## Upload callback

-You can specify a 'callback' for 'put_object' and 'resumable_upload' so that after the file is successfully uploaded to the OSS, the OSS will initiate an HTTP POST request to the server address you provided to notify you that the corresponding event has occurred.
+You can specify a *callback* for `put_object` and `resumable_upload` so that after the file is successfully uploaded to the OSS, the OSS will initiate an *HTTP POST* request to the server address you provided to notify you that the corresponding event has occurred.
 You can perform desired actions after receiving the notification, such as updating the database and making statistics.
 For more details about upload callback, refer to [OSS Upload Callback][oss-callback].